 Find a traineeship in England, a skills development programme for people of all ages that includes a work placement and gets you ready for an apprenticeship or job.

 Learn online for free with The Skills Toolkit, where you can access more than 70 high-quality courses in digital, numeracy and employability skills, packaged up with support from some of the country’s leading educational experts and employers.

 If you are 19 or over and don’t yet have A levels or equivalent you can now take your first Level 3 qualification for free.
 There are hundreds of free courses available linking to jobs in sectors such as building and construction, health and social care, accounting, engineering, environmental conservation and more.

 Take short, flexible courses

-Skills Bootcamps offer flexible courses of just 12-16 weeks, giving people the opportunity to build up sector-specific digital and technical skills and fast-track to an interview with a local employer.
+Skills Bootcamps offer flexible courses of up to 16 weeks, giving people the opportunity to build up sector-specific digital and technical skills and fast-track to an interview with a local employer.
 They are being developed by the government as part of the Lifetime Skills Guarantee, in partnership with employers, providers and local authorities, and are currently available for adults aged 19 and above.